 Would anything coming out about politicians surprise you these days?
 After the infamous Access Hollywood tape of 2016 and numerous other scandals on the record, it would take something like spies in the White House to get Americans’ attention.

 Impossible, right?
 While investigators delve into those things for us, there are still plenty of facts about U.S. politics that would turn the average person’s stomach.
 You might call them “swamp tales.”
 Here are 15 of the dirtiest secrets of the American political system.

 Roy Moore, the Republican candidate for U.S. Senator from Alabama, always had a reputation for controversy.
 However, stories about his advances on teenage girls never made it to the spotlight until he ran for national office.
 Throughout November, women recounted incidents in which they said Moore kissed and touched them while they were underage (in some cases, just 14 years old).

-Next: Corruption is now normal, the trial of a U.S. Senator is barely news.
+Next: Corruption is so normal the trial of a U.S. Senator is hardly makes news.

 14. A Senator’s corruption trial draws only a few shrugs

 You could file this one under “secrets hiding in plain sight.”
 Senator Bob Menendez, a New Jersey Democrat, concluded an 11-week trial for bribery charges in mid-November after jurors could not agree on a verdict.
 Menendez used the private jet of a wealthy donor on several occasions and was accused of helping the man with government favors.